freeCodeCamp/i18n-curriculum/curriculum/challenges/german/17-college-algebra-with-python/learn-fractions-and-decimals/fractions-and-decimals-extra.md

 ## --text--

-Welche der folgenden Sprachen kannst du nicht in Google Colaboratory verwenden?
+Which of the following languages can you use in a Google Colaboratory text field?

 ## --answers--